Is University really for me?

 If you have undertaken studies at another institution, you may be entitled to credit.
 The faculty responsible for your course gives advice about what documentation to provide and makes the final decision on the credit.

-There are articulation and credit arrangements between Tasmania Polytechnic, Tasmanian Skills Institute and the University of Tasmania.
+There are articulation and credit arrangements between TasTAFE, Tasmanian Skills Institute and the University of Tasmania.

 What support is available?

 We understand that starting at university can be quite daunting, especially if it has been a number of years since you last did any formal study.
-UTAS has a number of support programs to assist you in the transition to university.
+The University of Tasmania has a number of support programs to assist you in the transition to university.
 For detailed information, including how to apply, a list of transition and enabling programs are available from the home page of the Future Students website.
 To find out what programs are available, please follow this link to the Preparation programs.

 What are the costs?

-For detailed information of all costs relating to studying at UTAS go to Course Costs.
+For detailed information of all costs relating to studying at the University of Tasmania please visit the Course Costs website.

-HECS scholarships for those in the Tasmanian education sector
+HECS scholarships for those employed in the Tasmanian education sector

 Whether you are just beginning your career in education, are an experienced teacher or work in an administrative capacity supporting Tasmania's education system, professional and personal development opportunities are an ideal way of keeping your knowledge and skills updated, as well as improving your career prospects.